glamdatasci/website/content/code-of-conduct.md

 _**NB.** This document is currently in a Draft state, pending discussion and approval by the wider community once it's up and running.
-Please provide any feedback on the [Code of Conduct GitHub issue][GH issue], or by email to Jez Cope (j DOT cope AT erambler DOT co DOT uk)._
+Please provide any feedback on the [Code of Conduct GitHub issue][GH issue], or by email to us at [team@glamdatasci.network][]._

 [GH issue]: https://github.com/glamdatasci/website/issues/3

 As a community we welcome everyone, and encourage a friendly and positive environment.

 This code of conduct outlines our expectations for participants within the community, as well as steps to reporting unacceptable behaviour.
 We are